elbitapmoC/gh-topic-exploration/README.md

   - Filtering by Languages
   - Add in micro-interactions
   - Themes to support different color schemes (light or dark)
-- Dive more into GraphQL 🤿
+- Dive more into GraphQL 🤿 & Apollo, fully fleshed out app idea.